JackDanna/FogentRoleplayTemplate/README.md

 Just describes type of the combat roll.

-### Base Dice Tier Adjustments
+### Base Dice Adjustments

-Adjusts the Base Dice Tier by the amount specified.
+Adjusts the Base Dice by the amount specified.

 This generally is used to adjust the consistency and/or reliability of the Combat Roll.